Search results

 Climate

-‘We Love Water’: Street Art to Fight Wet Wipes Flushing
+‘we Love Water’: Street Art to Fight Wet Wipes Flushing

 #WeloveWater is an urban action born in Barcelona that uses the power of street art to raise awareness about the problem of flushing wet wipes into the cities’ sewer system.
 The graffitis convert drains and sewage covers into marine species to remind people that the sewer system is an open window to the ocean.
 Urban ...